UtrechtUniversity/anonymize-ddp/src/evaluation/Readme.md

 ```

-## Run softwareto the
+## Perform evaluation

 When all preceding steps are taken, the evaluation can be performed.
-Run the program with (at least) the arguments `...

 ```
 $ cd src/evaluation